Sonalighode/SynthoSphere/README.md

 <h2>Pre-synthesis:</h2>

-<h3>Waveform:</h3>
+<h3>Waveforms:</h3>

 With the given clock and reset signals and the add instruction, the result is obtained.

 ![image](https://github.com/Sonalighode/SynthoSphere/assets/125658017/4b1e01b4-4695-4d97-b45d-31b1bb01ac48)

-The image below shows the updation of the program counter, registers and result with the input clock, rest signals and the add instruction.
+The image below shows the updation of the program counter, registers and result with the input clock, reset signals and the add instruction.

 ![image](https://github.com/Sonalighode/SynthoSphere/assets/125658017/4d7d838b-9e27-43e0-83d5-b388a092e0ee)